Battle of Šibenik: Aftermath

 The JNA was defeated in the battle, subsequently nicknamed the "September War" (Rujanski rat).
 Its total losses in the battle were not reported.
 The ZNG and the Croatian police sustained losses of three killed and 49 wounded troops in the battle.
 At the same time seven civilians were killed and 64 wounded.
-JNA artillery continued intermittent bombardment of Šibenik over the following 100 days resulting in further casualties and damage.
-The damaged structures included the Cathedral of St. James, a UNESCO World Heritage Site.
+JNA artillery continued intermittent shelling of Šibenik over the following 100 days resulting in further casualties and damage.
+Heavy bombardment from land and warships of the naval base damaged several buildings within Šibenik's old city, including the Cathedral of St. James, a UNESCO World Heritage Site, the city walls within the area of the Šibenik City Museum, St. Lucia Monastery and the steeple of St. Frances Church.
 An editorial in The New York Times labeled bombardment of the cathedral as a part of the "calculated assaults" on treasures of Croatia.
 During the fighting, electrical substations in Bilice and Konjsko were destroyed, disrupting electric power distribution in Dalmatia.

 Evacuation of the JNA facilities and surrender of the confiscated Territorial Defence weapons stored in the Šibenik–Split area was agreed on 21 November.
 Throughout the process, tensions remained high, and the JNA made contingency plans to break through from Knin to Šibenik and Split to relieve the siege of its forces there—codenamed Operation Coast-91 (Operacija Obala-91) and Operation Hurricane-91 (Operacija Orkan-91) respectively.
 All of the JNA facilities in Šibenik, along with the confiscated Territorial Defence weapons, were handed over to the Croatian authorities by 10 December.